 The Grace Building 1114 Avenue of the Americas, New York, NY USA 10036

-Christopher Woods is a founding partner of our New York and Beijing offices.
-He is the Managing Partner of the Beijing office, and the head of our China Brands team.
+Christopher Woods is a founding partner of our New York office and is also a founding partner of our Beijing office.
+He is currently the Managing Partner of the Beijing office, and is the head of our China Brands team.
 He has over thirty years of experience in representing and counseling U.S. and European clients who have business interests or commercial disputes relating to trademarks and intellectual property generally in China and the region.
 He also has extensive experience in acting for China and Asia-based clients with interests and disputes in the U.S. and Europe.

 Mr. Woods lived and worked in Hong Kong for many years as a locally-admitted IP attorney.
 He represented many of the world’s top technology companies in defense of their patents and trade secrets, and several of the world’s top 10 brand owners in dispute resolution matters (court actions, administrative actions, arbitrations and mediations) throughout the region.
 He also represented a number of significant companies in commercial transactions such as the acquisition or licensing of IP rights, and the analysis of a broad range of IP rights when listing on the Hong Kong Stock Exchange.
 He co-authored a popular textbook in the early days of the opening up of the China market entitled “Technology Transfer in the PRC.”